markspan/evtplugins/README.md

 [https://pypi.org/project/hidapi/](https://pypi.org/project/hidapi/)

-pyevt and hidapi are installed from the Python Console in OpenSesame with a single command:
+pyevt and hidapi are installed from the Python Console in OpenSesame with the single command:

 `!pip install --user pyevt`